anttisalonen/progbook/rst/unix.rst

 * We execute find with several parameters
 * The first parameter is '.', i.e. search in the current working directory (as well as subdirectories)
 * Search for files with the extension '.py'
 * For each found file, run "grep with $filename".
-The notation {} means the found file name will be used here, and the final '+' means the grep command will be run for once with all the files as parameters.
+The notation {} means the found file name will be used here, and the final '+' means the grep command will be run once with all the files as parameters.
 For example, if the find command found three Python files, ./a.py, subdir/b.py and subdir2/c.py, it would execute "grep with ./a.py subdir/b.py subdir2/c.py".

 The output has two lines: one with grep matching in conf.py, where a comment using the word "with", and another in with.py where the Python with statement was used.